-Located in Homewood, the Ingalls Wellness Center provides a full range of complementary medicine treatment to offer patients relief from pain, increased flexibility, an alternative to surgery or a supplement before or after surgery.
-Services include chiropractic care, yoga, smoking cessation, hypnotherapy, acupuncture, massage therapy, reflexology and aromatherapy.
+Located at the Flossmoor Family Care Center, the Ingalls Wellness Center provides a full range of complementary medicine treatment to offer patients relief from pain, increased flexibility, an alternative to surgery or a supplement before or after surgery.
+Services include , yoga, smoking cessation, hypnotherapy, acupuncture, massage therapy, reflexology and aromatherapy.

 Comprehensive Infusion Services

-Through the Ingalls Ambulatory Infusion Center located at our main hospital campus in Harvey, Ingalls offers comprehensive infusion therapies for a wide variety of patients, including patients undergoing chemotherapy for cancer treatment.
+Through the Ingalls Outpatient Infusion Centers, located at our main hospital campus in Harvey, and at Ingalls Family Care Centers in Tinley Park and Flossmoor, Ingalls offers comprehensive infusion therapies for a wide variety of patients, including patients undergoing chemotherapy for cancer treatment.
 All infusion treatments are given by our specially trained infusion nurses in a comfortable setting, complete with recliner chairs, televisions, headphones and more.
-The Ingalls Ambulatory Infusion Center is open Monday through Friday from 8 a.m. to 4:30 p.m., and on weekends and holidays by appointment.
-The center can accommodate up to 10 patients at once.

 Cancer Care at Ingalls Video